processing/p5.js-editor/README.md

-## p5.js Editor: a Mac code editor designed for p5.js
+## p5.js Editor: a code editor designed for p5.js

 The p5.js Editor is a simple coding environment designed for new programmers to get started with p5.js.
 It's modeled off of the Processing editor, and intended to provide a similar experience.